Carlos Watson (journalist): Journalism and television career

 Watson began a television career in 2002 with guest appearances on Fox News and Court TV as a political analyst.
 He joined CNBC in early 2003 and moved to CNN later that year.

 For two years, he appeared regularly as a political commentator on CNN, most notably covering the 2004 presidential election and writing CNN.com's main political column.
 Watson also hosted Meet the Faith on BET.
+In October 2004, Watson gave an exclusive interview with 2004 Democratic National Convention keynote speaker, then-Illinois U.S. Senate candidate and future U.S. President Barack Obama.

 In 2007, Watson began hosting a series of one-hour primetime interview specials on Hearst Television stations across the country called Conversations with Carlos Watson, which won a Gracie Allen award for "Outstanding Portrait/Biography Program" and an Accolade Award in 2008.

 Watson was named one of People's "Hottest Bachelors" in 2004, as well as Extra's list of most eligible bachelors in 2008.

 Watson was a founder and investor in The Stimulist, a daily blog that operated from mid-to-late 2009.

-Watson was became a daytime news anchor for MSNBC in March 2009.
+Watson became a daytime news anchor for MSNBC in March 2009.
 From June to September 2009, he hosted an 11:00 am newscast on the channel.

 In March 2016, PBS announced a new debate program, Point Taken, produced and hosted by Watson.

 Watson was elected to the Board of Directors of NPR in 2018.
 On September 17, 2021, NPR announced that he was reelected to a second three-year term that would begin on November 1.
 In the wake of allegations that he committed fraud in his role as CEO of Ozy Media, Watson resigned from the NPR board on October 1.

 Watson was an executive producer for Black Women OWN the Conversation for the Oprah Winfrey Network.
 The episode "Motherhood" won the Outstanding News Discussion and Analysis award at the 41st News & Documentary Emmy Awards in 2020.
 He had been booked to present the documentary awards at the 2021 awards show, but stepped down following the New York Times report about Ozy.